Calculating propagators for relativistic wave equations: Comments on the Feynman checkerboard model

-For the $3+1$D Dirac equation, we shall substitute the Green function \cref{eq:KGEq_G_ret} into \cref{eq:Dirac_G_proto} to obtain the $3+1$D Dirac--Green function and then use it to evaluate the Dirac propagator \cref{eq:Dirac_propagator}.
-Note that the $\gamma$ matrices are now $4\times4$ objects.
-The $3+1$D Dirac propagator \cref{eq:Dirac_propagator} again differs from the one given in earlier works (e.g. Ref.~\cite{ord2023feynman}), which make use of a $3+1$D Feynman checkerboard model, as evident from the presence of Bessel and delta functions in \cref{eq:KGEq_G_ret}.
-Furthermore, when $\tau=0$, the propagator should be a delta function whereas the one in Ref.~\cite{ord2023feynman} is 1, which is, in fact, $\delta_{\rmc\tau,\Delta x}$---the same issue discussed above, arising from the discrete nature of the Feynman checkerboard model.
-We can conclude that the propagator in \cref{eq:Dirac_propagator} is the correct one, as it is derived directly from the wave equation itself without relying on any model.
+In addition, in the $(3+1)$D Feynman checkerboard model, the $(3+1)$D Dirac propagator \barecref{eq:Dirac_propagator} also differs from the one given in earlier works (e.g. Ref.~\cite{ord2023feynman}), as evident from the presence of Bessel and delta functions in \cref{eq:KGEq.G_pm}.
+Furthermore, when $\tau=0$, the propagator should be a delta function whereas the one in Ref.~\cite{ord2023feynman} is 1, which arises again from a Kronecker delta---the same issue discussed above, arising from the discrete nature of the Feynman checkerboard model.
+We should emphasize that our propagator \cref{eq:Dirac_propagator} correct, being derived directly from the wave equation itself without relying on any particular model.

-Now, having introduced the Feynman checkerboard model for the Dirac equation, let us return to our earlier discussion of the $1+1$D Klein--Gordon equation.
-We can now see that the $1+1$D Klein--Gordon propagator \cref{eq:11KGEq_K}, when neglecting the $\delta$ terms, is equal to the sum of the trace of the time--forward and time--backward $1+1$D Dirac propagator \cref{eq:FeynmanEva_K}.
-Therefore, the $1+1$D Klein--Gordon propagator \cref{eq:11KGEq_K} can be interpreted using the Feynman checkerboard model as follows.
-Consider a particle that moves in one dimension and is only allowed to move forward or backward at the speed of light.
-If the particle initially moves forward (backward), it must also move forward (backward) at the final time step, namely, the particle must retain its initial state of motion when observed.
-Moreover, the particle must move both forward and backward in time simultaneously, in a mirrored manner, as illustrated in \cref{fig:KleinFCM}.

-That is, if the particle moves forward in time to travel from $(x_B,0)$ to $(x_A,t_A)$, it will simultaneously move backward in time to travel from $(x_B,0)$ to $(x_A,-t_A)$ in a mirrored manner.
-For each path connecting $(x_B,0)$ to $(x_A,\pm t_A)$, the wave function, just like the Dirac equation, carries an amplitude of

-with $\epsilon$ the small time step and $R$ the number of corners.
-Also, we do not need to distinguish the spin of the particle, since there is no spin information in the Klein--Gordon equation.
-Therefore, the propagator is simply the sum of $K_{++}$, the propagator for paths that start and end with a forward move, and $K_{--}$, the propagator for paths that start and end with a backward move.
-Finally, the propagator should be

-where $N(R;t_A)$ is the total number of paths with $R$ corners from $(x_B,0)$ to $(x_A,t_A)$ while $N(R;-t_A)$ the total number of paths with $R$ corners from $(x_B,0)$ to $(x_A,-t_A)$.
-The propagator \cref{eq:Klein_FCM} can be evaluated using the method in Ref.~\cite{kull1999path} and is equal to the propagator \cref{eq:11KGEq_K} without those $\delta$ terms.
-Those $\delta$ terms represent the amplitude of the paths lying on the light cone.
-However, since the Feynman checkerboard model is discrete, the amplitude of paths on the light cone is given as 1 which is actually $\delta_{\rmc\tau,\Delta x}$ and it fails to be correctly generalized as $\delta(\tau-|\Delta x|/\rmc)$ in the continuous limit, as we discussed above.